nayem9b/My-Book-House/README.md

 # Readme

-## All routes are defined in the user.route.ts file
+## All routes are defined in the 'user.route.ts' file

+## Database is named 'MongooseAssignment' and Database collection is named 'Books'

+## App is running on MongoDB Atlas

+## Interface is tested by '/create-data' route

 # Questions